marco-caputo/fraud-detection-ensemble/README.md

 # Fraud Detection with Ensemble Learning

 This project implements an ensemble learning approach for fraud detection using a combination of autoencoders and classifiers.
-The goal is to identify fraudulent transactions in a dataset with 30 features, leveraging the power of deep learning and traditional machine learning techniques.
+The goal is to identify fraudulent transactions in a dataset with 29 features, leveraging the power of deep learning and traditional machine learning techniques.

 ---

 ## 📐 Model Architecture

           ┌────────────────────────────────────────┐
-          │     30 Normalized Input Features       │
+          │     29 Normalized Input Features       │
           └────────────────────────────────────────┘
                               │
                               ▼
                ┌────────────────────────────┐
                │      Autoencoder (AE)      │
                │                            │
-               │  Encoder → Latent → Decoder│
+               │ Encoder → Latent → Decoder │
                └────────────────────────────┘
                               │
                               ▼